Frequently Asked Questions:

 8. What is the range of the rental rates on typical apartments that you provide?

 Again, prices vary.
-A nice comfortable one bedroom apartment in Old Town would rent for 1800 to 3500 litas per month for a six month lease.
-A similar apartment located ten minutes away from the central area would rent for 1500 to 2800 litas per month for the same period.
+A nice comfortable one bedroom apartment in Old Town would rent for 525 to 1100 EUR per month for a six month lease.
+A similar apartment located ten minutes away from the central area would rent for 430 to 825 EUR per month for the same period.

 A two-week rental fits into a different category because there is more direct service to the tenant and more expense to the landlord.
-A comfortable one bedroom apartment in Old Town would rent for 130 to 250 litas per night for a two-week period.
+A comfortable one bedroom apartment in Old Town would rent for 40 to 90 EUR per night for a two-week period.
 Again location and size influence the price within this range.

 A one bedroom apartment is only an example.
 There are many two bedroom and larger apartments available.Once we correspond about your specific needs, we can give you a better idea of your likely rental costs.